 More specifically, aquarium substrate is able to offer biological filtration, since it gives good bacteria a place to attach to in order to eliminate any waste, dirt, debris, or other chemical substances from the water.
 Not having the right substrate for your tank, or even not cleaning it properly, can lead to many negative effects, since the substrate has the ability to trap dirt, debris, and other substances that can potentially be very harmful.
 Given that, it’s important to keep your aquarium substrate clean (3).

-Factors to Consider Before Choosing
+Factors to Consider Before Choosing substrate for plants

 Size of particles